-1 in 3 employers feel anxious about filling specialist entry level roles, the Institute of Student Employers found during a pulse survey on the impact of Brexit on student recruitment.
+Only 32% of employers (the largest proportion) felt anxious about filling specialist entry level roles, the Institute of Student Employers found during a pulse survey on the impact of Brexit on student recruitment.

 More details in the article link but as a speed read, here are the main findings from the study:

 - 70% of employer respondents said they did not anticipate that Brexit would have an impact on their recruitment needs.